 Kids can learn about science, physics, and weather.
 Flying kites also help develop hand-eye coordination and gross motor skills.
-And, there is something pretty cool about watching something you made soar through the sky!
-More Clouds Wind and Rain Preschool Resources
+There is something pretty cool about watching something you made soar through the sky!
+Buy the eBook!Save time planning your hands on preschool activities!
+Find detailed directions for this activity + 199 more in our Pre-K Play Ideas eBook!
+Print each activity page, or access them digitally!
+You May Also Like:

 |